jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-02-08-dbt-pizza-shop-3/index.md

   - Python
   - Docker
   - dbt
-authors:
-  - JaehyeonKim
-images: []
 description: Model pizza shop data on Google BigQuery with dbt, keeping SCD type 2 dimensions and denormalising the fact table with nested and repeated fields.
 ---

+We create a new *dbt* project that targets [Google BigQuery](https://cloud.google.com/bigquery) in this post.
+While the dimension tables are kept by the same SCD type 2 approach, the fact table is denormalized using [nested and repeated fields](https://cloud.google.com/bigquery/docs/best-practices-performance-nested), which potentially can improve query performance by pre-joining corresponding dimension records.
 In this series, we discuss practical examples of data warehouse and lakehouse development where data transformation is performed by the [data build tool (dbt)](https://docs.getdbt.com/docs/introduction) and ETL is managed by [Apache Airflow](https://airflow.apache.org/).
 In [Part 1](/blog/2024-01-18-dbt-pizza-shop-1), we developed a *dbt* project on PostgreSQL using fictional pizza shop data.
 At the end, the data sets are modelled by two [SCD type 2](https://en.wikipedia.org/wiki/Slowly_changing_dimension) dimension tables and one transactional fact table.
-In this post, we create a new *dbt* project that targets [Google BigQuery](https://cloud.google.com/bigquery).
-While the dimension tables are kept by the same SCD type 2 approach, the fact table is denormalized using [nested and repeated fields](https://cloud.google.com/bigquery/docs/best-practices-performance-nested), which potentially can improve query performance by pre-joining corresponding dimension records.

 * [Part 1 Modelling on PostgreSQL](/blog/2024-01-18-dbt-pizza-shop-1)
 * [Part 2 ETL on PostgreSQL via Airflow](/blog/2024-01-25-dbt-pizza-shop-2)